The Best Caprese Salad

 • TOTAL

 Caprese salad (or Insalata Caprese) is a simple salad made with ripe tomatoes, mozzarella cheese, and basil.
-It’s important to use quality ingredients for the best classic Caprese salad.
-Check our article for tips on choosing tomatoes, mozzarella, and olive oil.
+To make the best caprese salad, choose the highest quality ingredients you can find.

 Makes 4 small servings (as a side or appetizer)